 To process a name change for academic records students must bring appropriate documentation to the Records and Registration Office.
-The appropriate documentation includes proper photo identification (valid driver’s license, passport or other state or federal issued identification) and the social security card showing the new name.
+The appropriate documentation includes proper photo identification (valid driver’s license, passport or other state or federally issued identification) and the social security card showing the new name.
+The name on the photo identification must match the name on the social security card.
 No other type of documentation is accepted.

 LoboCard and LoboCa$h

 A non-transferable photo identification card is issued to each University of New Mexico student.
 The ID card, also known as the LoboCard, allows students to check out materials from UNM libraries; and to access recreational services, the Student Health Center, athletic events, and campus meal plans.

 The LoboCard can also be used to access the student LoboCa$h account.
 LoboCa$h is a prepaid spending account with a balance that declines each time it is used (by swiping your LoboCard) to make purchases at the food venues in the SUB, campus convenience stores, La Posada, UNM Bookstores, off-campus merchants, and printing in most computer pods.
 Visit the LoboCa$h Web site for additional information.

 The following policies are in effect for the LoboCard:

 - The LoboCard is the property of the University of New Mexico.

 - The card is issued once and is valid upon admission to the University.
 It is activated upon a student’s enrollment for a particular term.
 The LoboCard remains valid for the duration of a student’s college career, and it activates and deactivates according to enrollment status.
 ID cards may be obtained at the LoboCard office.
 Proper photo identification (driver’s license, passport, other state/federally issued identification, etc.) is required.